harrysayers7/chat-ai/src/components/chat/README.md

 ## Future Improvements

-### Potential Renaming
+### Component Naming
-Consider renaming `CollapsibleChat` to `ChatMessageManager` as it better describes the component's comprehensive functionality.
+The component was renamed from `CollapsibleChat` to `ChatUI` to better reflect its comprehensive chat interface functionality.

 ### Architecture Considerations
 - The component is quite large (500+ lines) and handles many responsibilities